 Custodial credit risk - deposits - In the case of deposits, this is the risk that in the event of a bank failure, the Academy's deposits may not be returned to it.
 The Academy does not have a deposit policy for custodial credit risk.
-As of year-end, the Academy's bank balance of \$ 78,444 was fully insured and collateralized.
+As of year-end, \$ 10,571 of the Academy's bank balance of \$ 260,571 was uninsured.